keiji-imai/blog/content/rants/aot/index.md

 ## Music

-I'll start with this so that you can listen to the soundtrack while reading.
+I'll start with this so that you can listen to the soundtrack while reading if you've got headphones.

 ### Soundtrack

-Attack on Titan's soundtrack goes so hard.
+Attack on Titan's soundtrack is full of masterpieces.

 Here's a playlist of my favorites.
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/2FmMhggKVcENQkG62EJvy4?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-The epic symphonies with german vocals are iconic.
+Orchaestras with german vocals.

 {{<youtube a6Fl1Xl1ogg>}}

-These songs hit much harder once you watch the show and you feel the nostalgia.
+These songs hit especially hard once you watch the show and you feel the nostalgia pumping through your veins.

 ### Intros and Outros